West of Scotland Women's Bowling Association

 A request from a player may only be made through her Club Secretary.

-The Ladies’ Section on whose Green a tie is being played is requested to appoint a competent Umpire, and also a Marker for Singles ties.
+The Ladies’ Section on whose Green a tie is being played will appoint an Umpire, and also a Marker for Singles ties.
+Those appointed should be competent and aware of the Rules of Bowls and our Rules and Regulations.

-Competitors, Umpire, and Marker shall attend at the place and time fixed.
+Competitors, Umpires, and Markers shall attend at the place and time fixed.

-At the completion of a game, the Umpire shall check that the score cards are properly completed & signed, names are entered in full (no initials), & scores agree.
+At the completion of a game, the Umpire shall check that the score cards are properly completed and signed, names entered in full (no initials), and scores agree.
 The cards should then be passed to the Club Official who will immediately forward them to the District Secretary.

-Protests must be communicated in writing to your District Secretary or Hon.
-Secretary, not later than 48 hours after the game.
-Protests will be considered and disposed of by the Council.
+Protests must be communicated in writing to your District Secretary or the Hon.
+Secretary not later than 48 hours after the game.
+Protests will be considered and disposed of by the WoSWBA Council.

 MOBILE TELEPHONES: Players are requested to switch off telephones while on the Green.